Wadek/hello-world/README.md

 ===========

-Just testing how to make a repo, that's it!
+Just testing how to make a repo, that's it.

+adding this to as a commit.